Season ticket holders are some of the most loyal fans a sports franchise can have.

 Justin Eisenhauer

-As a Research Assistant, Justin works directly with all team members on client projects.
+As a Research Analyst, Justin works directly with all team members on client projects.
 His intrigue in market research formed during his time at Marist College, where he studied business and entrepreneurship.

 Learn more about Justin, here.